gammazero/pymakeself/README.md

 ```
 Specifying `@accountutil` as the setup script tells pymakeself to use the UNIX account creation tool, that is included with the pymakeself package.

-Notice that the `-i` argument to accountutil specifies `./` instead of `ajg_dot_files`.
-This is because the setup file is always run from within the archive directory.
+Notice that the `-i` argument to accountutil (the directory with files to install) specifies `./` instead of `ajg_dot_files`.
+This is because the setup file is always run from within the archive directory, so the install directory is the current directory.

 ## Library